 Barking dogs, nonstop construction, neighbors with a penchant for midnight dance parties: If only you could’ve known the less-than-ideal noise situation before committing to the joint.
-Thankfully, (shy of moving) there are several steps you can take to optimize your bedroom for undisturbed slumber.
-Below, five soundproofing solutions that are easy, attractive and basically a godsend.
+Thankfully, (shy of moving) there are several steps you can take to optimize your room for undisturbed slumber.
+Below, how to soundproof your bedroom in five easy steps.
+(They're basically a genius.)

 For a paper-thin wall shared with noisy neighbors, or perhaps your street-facing wall, consider installing an epic floor to ceiling bookshelf—or even just loading up a bookshelf or two.
 Surprise: All that paper essentially acts as acoustic soundproofing.